gre/gre/plots/examples/315/README.md

 ---
 title: "Amethyst Storm"
 thumbnail: /images/plots/315.jpg
-description: "For #plotparty #4 "Postcard", I've made a fractioned art into 8 pieces of 10x14cm that will be distributed to other plotter artists all over the world."
+description: "For #plotparty #4 'Postcard', I've made a fractioned art into 8 pieces of 10x14cm that will be distributed to other plotter artists all over the world."
 tags:
     - plotparty
     - A3